 The largest part of the information provided under 2.7.1 applies as is for the mPPP.
 Excepting the cases in which there is no distinction between the two, MASAM and mPPP are different matrices in the sense that method performance may be affected.
 For the non-viable components that require analysis, methods must be separately validated for the product.
-Formally and analogous to chemical PPP practice, the threshold values established for metabolites and chemicals of concern are corrected for 'dilution' occurring during the formulation process, resulting in a lower quantification limit (LOQ) for the components in the product.
-Given the contextual difference - for microorganisms, components of concern are not monitored to uncover unwarranted variation in manufacturing output, but to directly ensure safe use - LOQs for MASAM and mPPP are often equalized.
+Formally and analogous to chemical PPP practice, the threshold values established for metabolites of concern and relevant impurities are corrected for 'dilution' occurring during the formulation process, resulting in a lower quantification limit (LOQ) for the components in the product.
+Given the contextual difference - for micro-organisms, components of concern are not monitored to uncover unwarranted variation in manufacturing output, but to directly ensure safe use - LOQs for MASAM and mPPP are often equalized.